Brendan-A-Wilson/CSS-Assignment/README.md

 # CSS-Assignment

-This website is a Brainnest CSS  assignment based on the previous HTML assignment.
+This website is a Brainnest CSS assignment based on the HTML assignmnet, which can be found here:

+Here is a link to my CSS assignment website: